FeatureCloud/fc-image-loader/README.md

 ## Input
 - path to the directory including images
 - image formats to be searched for in the directory
-- label_file: labels of images, which can be either in a file inside the directory or the name of the directory that includes images
+- label_file: labels of images, which can be either in a file inside the directory, or the name of the directory that includes images.
-The labels file could be in .csv or .txt extension, in both cases first line should be 'names, labels' and the separator of ',' should be used!
+  The labels file could be in .csv or .txt extension, in both cases first line should be 'name,label', and the separator of ',' should be used!
 ## Output
-- dataset.npy: inclduing [image sample, labels]
+- dataset.npy: including [image sample, labels]

 ## Preprocessing